History of famous firsts in space

 Yuri Malenchenko became the first man to marry in space in 2003.
 The bride was still in Texas, and the ceremony was performed over video conference.

 Running a marathon on Earth is hard enough.
 But in 2007, astronaut Sunita Williams completed the first marathon in space, running the Boston Marathon in less than 4.5 hours.

 2012: First commercial space mission

 SpaceX made the first commercial visit to the International Space Station in 2012.
 The company was under contract with NASA to provide supplies to the station.

 2021: First helicopter on Mars

 NASA’s Perseverance rover successfully landed on Mars on Feb.
 18, 2021 along with the first aircraft to ever land on another planet—the Ingenuity helicopter.
 The first flight will be attempted if and when the helicopter survives the frigid evening temperatures on Mars.
 This first comes 120 years after controlled flight was achieved on Earth.

 2021: A billionaire space race blasts off

-Richard Branson, Jeff Bezos, and Elon Musk have been financing their own space projects for years, and recently entered into a three-way competition to beat each other into space.
-They aren't the first to pay their way into space—Dennis Tito spent $20 million to tag along to the International Space Station in 2001.
-But Branson, Bezos, and Musk are going beyond plain tourism, shelling out their unfathomable billions on their own programs and launching the potentially lucrative new field of space travel for non-astronauts for the first time.
-Branson was the first to get into almost-space, spending a few minutes in suborbital flight on July 11, 2021.
+Richard Branson, Jeff Bezos, and Elon Musk have been financing their own space projects for years, and in 2021 entered into a three-way competition to beat each other into space.
+They weren't the first to pay their way into space: Dennis Tito spent $20 million to tag along to the International Space Station in 2001.